fhelagit/fhelalib/README.md

 This library implements our vision of TFHE schema.

 ## Testing
-We use Proptest as well as regular unit test.
+We use Proptest as well as regular unit tests.
 To run tests:
 ```
 > cargo test
 ```
-Since this library is in very begining of it's development some test casess can fail.
+Since this library is in very begining of it's development some test cases can fail.

 ## Examples
-Currently we have one example which implements string comparison. to run example:
+Currently we have one example which implements string comparison.
+To run example:
 ```
 > cargo run --release --example strings
 ```